-- II.A.3.
-Qualifications of the program director: - II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; ^(Core)
+II.A.3.
+Qualifications of the program director:

+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

+II.A.3.a).(1) The program director must have at least three years of post-fellowship experience in resident or fellow education.

+II.A.3.b)

-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Dermatology or by the American Osteopathic Board of Dermatology, or subspecialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.c) must include at least three years of patient care experience as a pediatric dermatologist after fellowship; and, ^(Core) II.A.3.d) must include at least one year of post-fellowship experience as a faculty member in graduate medical education in dermatology or pediatric dermatology; or qualifications acceptable to the Review Committee. ^(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)
+must include current certification in the subspecialty for which they are the program director by the American Board of Dermatology or American Board of Pathology or by the American Osteopathic Board of Dermatology or American Osteopathic Board of Pathology, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core)

+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+II.A.4.a) The program director must:

+II.A.4.a).(1) be a role model of professionalism; (Core)